Our ultimate guide to reuse, recycle, repair

 Individual sewing behind sewing machine

-Most of the stuff we throw away ends up in landfill.
 In 2020, UK households produced over 27 million tonnes of waste, recycling 44% of it.
 Although this 44% recycling rate seems pretty good, it’s over 2% down on the recycling rate in 2019, which suggests we may, as a nation, have reached our peak when it comes to our propensity to recycle.

-So what happens to the rest of the waste that’s not recycled?
+So, what happens to the rest of the waste that’s not recycled?
 Some will go to landfill, where it sits for decades or even centuries.
 Some will be incinerated, producing harmful gasses and risking public health.
 Sometimes, our rubbish is even shipped off to developing countries to deal with.
 It turns out that garbage, rubbish, trash, whatever you want to call it, is a very unsavoury business.

 Use cereal box bags as food wrap